 Fitness professionals frequently share their knowledge of human anatomy when talking with new clients.
 When you are talking with an individual with autism or their family, you should focus on building rapport, not their exercise knowledge.
 For example, ask questions like:

-Give them a compliment and find a way to make a connection.
+Finally, give them a compliment and find a way to make a connection.

 When a person with autism is going to tour, let the entire facility staff know.
 Autism characteristics such as spinning, rocking and hand flapping could present themselves during the tour.
 These out-of-the-ordinary behaviors could cause staff or their clients to stare, making it uncomfortable.
 So, to be an inclusive fitness center, all staff need to take a course on disability education.
 Also, have a quiet room ready to talk and answer questions during or after the tour.